Validity in Network-Agnostic Byzantine Agreement: Similarity Condition

 \section{Similarity Condition}

 The lower bounds on $n$ presented in the previous sections are indeed necessary, but not yet sufficient.
-We may instantiate, for instance, the input space as the (finite) set of vertices of a public graph with maximum clique size $\omega \geq 2$.
-We consider convex-hull validity, under the so-called \emph{monophonic convexity}.
-In this particular example, network-agnostic $\ba$ requires the stronger lower bound $n > \max(\omega \cdot t_s, \omega \cdot t_a + t_s, 2 \cdot t_s + t_a)$ \cite{constantinescu_ghinea_convex_consensus}.
-Roughly, if any of the additional conditions $n > \omega \cdot t_s$ and $n > \omega \cdot t_a + t_s$ fails to hold, one can find scenarios where the simple presence of byzantine parties (following the protocol correctly, with inputs of their choice) prevents the honest parties from finding a valid output to agree upon.
-In this section, we prove the need of one more condition that captures these validity-dependent requirements, and ensures that the honest parties are able to find a valid output even if their view over the honest inputs is not accurate.
-Our additional condition matches the \emph{similarity} condition of \cite{PODC23:CGGKV} for the partially synchronous model, and the \emph{containment} condition of \cite{arxiv23:CGGKPV} in the synchronous model.
+We may instantiate, for instance, the input space as the (finite) set of vertices of a (publicly known) labeled graph with maximum clique size $\omega \geq 3$.
+We consider convex validity, under the so-called \emph{monophonic convexity}.
+For this example, network-agnostic $\ba$ requires the stronger lower bound $n > \max(\omega \cdot t_s, \omega \cdot t_a + t_s, 2 \cdot t_s + t_a)$ \cite{constantinescu_ghinea_convex_consensus}.
+Roughly, if any of the conditions $n > \omega \cdot t_s$ and $n > \omega \cdot t_a + t_s$ fails to hold, one can find scenarios where the simple presence of byzantine parties (following the protocol correctly, with inputs of their choice) prevents the honest parties from obtaining a valid output.
+In this section, we prove the need of one more condition that captures these validity-dependent requirements, and enables the honest parties to find a valid output even if their view over the honest inputs is not accurate.
+This additional condition matches the \emph{similarity} condition of \cite{PODC23:CGGKV} for the partially synchronous model, and the \emph{containment} condition of \cite{PODC24:CGGKPV} in the synchronous model.